 This group also believe it’s important for school children to learn more about how the industry produces beef and lamb.

 In addition, around half of the metro Australians involved in the 2023 research were themselves interested in learning more about how beef and lamb is produced.

 These insights also reflected the growing impact of MLA’s programs on building community trust in the red meat industry.

 With the knowledge that the red meat industry has a goal to be carbon neutral by 2030 (CN30):

-- 53% of metro consumers thought more positively about the red meat industry,
+- 57% of metro consumers thought more positively about the red meat industry.

-The consumer research also asked questions about how much red meat they are eating.
-Importantly, purchasing and consumption of red meat has remained relatively stable over the past 12 months, and two out of three consumers plan on eating the same amount of red meat or increasing their consumption during the next year.
+The research also asked questions about whether they have changed their red meat consumption.
+Pleasingly, red meat consumption patterns have remained relatively stable over the past 12 months, with 72% of metropolitan Australians eating the same amount or having increased their consumption of red meat over the past year.

 The top reasons people gave for eating more red meat are: